truestamp/truestamp-cli/README.md

   Options:

     -h, --help               - Show this help.
     -V, --version            - Show the version number for this program.
+    -E, --env      [env]     - Override API endpoint.
+Overrides 'TRUESTAMP_ENV' env var.
+(Values: "development", "staging", "production")
+    -A, --api-key  [apiKey]  - Force use of API key for authentication.
+Overrides 'TRUESTAMP_API_KEY' env var.

   Commands:

-    auth                    - Login, logout, and show your current authentication status, or manage long-lived API keys.
-    completions             - Generate shell completions.
+    auth                    - Login, logout, or check login status.
+Create API keys. completions             - Generate shell completions.
-    documents               - Create, read, update, or destroy documents. health                  - Display results of API server health call. help         [command]  - Show this help or the help of a sub-command.
+    items                   - Create, read, or update Items. help         [command]  - Show this help or the help of a sub-command.

+  Environment variables:

+    TRUESTAMP_ENV      <env>     - Override API endpoint.
+    TRUESTAMP_API_KEY  <apiKey>  - Force use of API key for authentication.
 ```

-## Releasing
+## Build and Release

+For developers who want to build their own copy of the CLI.

+Additional commands are available in the `Makefile`.

+### Local

+`make build-local`

+### Shared

 All new commits to `main` will trigger a pre-release build of all binary assets
 and store them in a new Github